c8de/arch-linux-knowledge/arch-install.md

 # Arch install

+1. Download and flash the ISO file on an USB stick with balena etcher
+1. Connect the PC to the internet over ethernet (easiest)
 1. Change the keyboard layout
    > loadkeys de_CH-latin1
 1. Verify if the installation supports EFI by checking if the following directory exists: